 Student Dependency Status

-- Student is over age 25 and has lived as a self-supporting adult for at least two years.
+- Student is over age 25 and has documentation of living as a self-supporting adult for at least two years.

-- Student is an orphan or ward of the court placed in legal guardianship within the last two years.
+- Student is/was an orphan or ward of the court placed in legal guardianship within the last two years.

 - Student is a veteran of the United States Armed Forces and can provide a DD-214.

 A Princeton dependency override grants a student, who does not meet the above criteria and would otherwise be considered dependent, independent student status for Princeton financial aid purposes only.
 Parental unwillingness to pay for college or complete the aid application will not be considered for a dependency override.
 To view the full Dependency Override Process and Dependency Override Request Form, log in to the My Financial Aid portal.